 The entrance hall has plenty of coathooks for hanging wet clothes, and the view on a sunny day is spectacular.
 There is a firedoor to the stairs to "the loft."

 The staircase leads to a large upstairs room for sleeping, divided by the staircase and a half wall.
 With tongue firmly in-cheek these have been christened the "Blue Suite" and "Green Suite" due to the colour of the camp beds, rather than the overall decor of the room / level of opulance!).
-The upstairs will be refurbished in winter 2021/22.

 Moving the furniture